 So, there’s one meal idea for you.
 Of course, I’ve already helped you out a great deal by creating tons of summer menus for you and I do believe you should be using those.
-See them all here.
+See our NEW menus here!
 They’ll help you out a lot.

 Now if you have some of those menus already, here are some additional summer meal ideas that don’t require heating things up inside:

 * Eggs are an excellent source of protein and you can boil a dozen of them at a time and have them on hand, ready to add to vegetables for a well-rounded meal.
 Use them in a spinach salad, or make some egg salad lettuce wraps for dinner and serve them with steamed or raw veggies.
 An omelet full of fresh veggies served with a barbequed sausage is a great meal option too!

 * Put some cedar planked salmon and veggies on the barbeque!
 But please don’t put your vegetables in tin foil on the grill—use a proper grilling basket so you get that delicious flavor of the barbeque.